Rotating or replacing your PAT

 |---|---|---|

-| Code | Read | Read pull request diffs and file contents to feed the review pipeline. |
+| Code | Read | Read pull request diffs and file contents; creates service hook subscriptions (inherited automatically — you will not see a separate "Service Hooks" option in the ADO UI). |

-| Pull Request Threads | Read & write | Post inline review comments and reply to thread replies on the PR. |
+| Pull Request Threads | Read & write | Post inline review comments on the PR. |

 How to rotate